Last updated on May 11, 2026

 Team Avatar | Illustration by Bun Toujo

-The Avatar Commander’s Bundle is a worthwhile option if you’re looking for a gift for a Magic lover in your life, whether they’re an avid Commander player or just starting out.
-The boosters alone are worth the price of admission, while the Booster Fun cards could make a big splash.
-If you find it even remotely close to the MSRP of $109.99, it has a high likelihood to be a steal.
+The Avatar Commander’s Bundle is a worthwhile option if can afford a pricey a gift for a Magic lover in your life, whether they’re an avid Commander player or one of the Avatar Enthusiasts.
+The boosters alone are worth the price of admission, while the Booster Fun cards make a big splash.
+If you find it close to the MSRP of $109.99, it has a high likelihood to be a steal.

 Until next time, stay safe, and happy hunting!